Here’s why you should be taking LOTS of photos of your construction projects – and some tips on how to do it efficiently

-These are fantastic devices for taking high-quality pictures.
+These are fantastic devices for taking high-quality photos.
 You just need to know how to work with them to get the most out of them.

 For more tips and tricks on taking photos and getting the most out of your iPhone or iPad, read this: 11 Ways to Make Your iPhone or iPad Your Best Construction Tool and: The Importance of Construction Jobsite Photo Documentation